daytonaio/content/guides/20250105_daytona_gpu_utilization.md

   ![image of github provider](assets/20250105_daytona_gpu_utilization_img_1.png)

-  Open your WSL distribution and check if the Nvidia Container Toolkit is installed with
+  If you do not have drivers installed get them from [here](https://www.nvidia.com/en-us/drivers/) depending on your OS and GPU,If drivers are installled open your WSL distribution and check if the Nvidia Container Toolkit is installed with

   ```bash
     dpkg -l | grep nvidia-container-toolkit